 What Is A Manufacturing KPI?

+What is a KPI?
 A manufacturing Key Performance Indicator (KPI) or metric is a well defined and quantifiable measure that the manufacturing industry uses to gauge its performance over time.
 Manufacturing companies specifically use KPIs to monitor, analyze, and optimize operations, often comparing their efficiencies to those of competitors in the same sector.

 Why Your Company Should Be Using Manufacturing Specific KPIs to Stay Competitive